Chiv2-Community/ArgonSDK/README.md

 1. Extracted game assets
 2. [UEAssetToolkitGenerator](https://github.com/LongerWarrior/UEAssetToolkitGenerator/releases) by LongerWarrior (CAS)
+   * make sure you download the release zip.
+Do not clone the source

 >[!caution]
 > I strongly recommend reading [the Wiki pages](https://github.com/LongerWarrior/UEAssetToolkitGenerator/wiki) on CAS, especially about the generation process order.